Close Banner

 Arrive Early

 Being early means getting to the park gates earlier than Early Entry.
 Why?
 You don't want to spend your half-hour in line waiting in security lines or at the touchpoints.
+And if you don't have Early Entry, this means you'll be one of the first to enter at Rope Drop.

-Ride Attractions Not Included with Genie+
+Ride Attractions Not Included with Lightning Lane Multi Pass

 Use the Disneyland App to Check Wait Times